 You can use our automated phone line (800-442-9300) to get information about your claims at any time.
-You can also set up a user account that will let you access your claims online (page 125).
+You can also set up a user account that will let you access your claims online (page 129).

-Member service representatives are benefits specialists who can answer questions about:
+Member service representatives are benefits specialists who can answe questions about:

-- Claim status
+Claim status

-- □ Preapproval reviews
+Preapproval reviews

-- Covered services
+Covered services

-- Wellpoint contracted suppliers and Medicare suppliers
+Wellpoint contracted suppliers and Medicare suppliers

-- Plan benefits
+Plan benefits

-- □ Resources on the wellpointmass.com website
+Resources on the wellpoint.com/mass website